Moral Values of the Left and Right – History Shows Which Works for All Americans

 Me: Having corporate governance that has bought our representative government, or

-We: Having representative governance that is independent of international corporations which are financially as large as small countries
+We: Having representative governance accountable to voters that is independent of large corporations which are financially as large as small countries.

 Me: Limiting representative government and privatizing all that is public, or

-We: Limiting corporate governance and thus protecting citizen’s well-being, prosperity and safety
+We: Limiting corporate governance to protect citizen’s well-being, prosperity and safety.

-Me: The individual freedom to sell or own weapons for mass killing, or
+Me: Supporting the individual freedom to sell or own weapons for mass killing, or

-We: The social responsibility to prevent violence against all of our children?
+We: The social responsibility to prevent gun violence against all of our children.

 Here is how George Lakoff summarized these two moral sets of beliefs: